kleberbaum/kleberbaum/stories.md

 And then, like a glitch, she appears — Emily.
 A rogue element within the structured monotony, she sparks amidst the city's spectral indifference.
 Her existence, a thrilling deviance within the scripted narrative, is the breakpoint in my recursive cycle. [^1]

 ## [](#i-brought-you-my-bullets)I Brought You My Bullets
+Cogs in suits and ties, prisoners of the machines?
+Societal chains strip the color from our souls, leaving only black and white husks.